Desjardins Youth Financial Education Award Competition - Commonly Asked Questions

 A: State-level judges will determine no more than one first-place winner in each asset category and one chapter winner per state.
 State-level judges are not required to select a first-place winner in any category.
 State-level judges may recognize as many honorable mention awards in any category as they see fit.

 National judges will determine no more than one first-place winner in each asset category and one chapter winner per state.
 National judges are not required to select a first-place winner in any category.
-National judges may recognize any number of qualified honorable mention awards in any category as they see fit.
+National judges may recognize a second place, and any number of qualified honorable mention awards in any category as they see fit (provided they meet the minimum percentage needed).

 Q: What are the procedures for credit unions and chapters that wish to submit entries in the